yt-dlp/ejs/README.md

 The project provides lockfiles for every supported package manager.

-If you only have Python and a JS runtime you may instead invoke `./hatch_build.py`, which will transparently invoke one of the supported JS runtimes and run the build with it.
+If you only have Python and a JS runtime, then you may instead run `./hatch_build.py`.
+This will transparently invoke one of the supported JS runtimes for the build.

 If you notice differences between different runtimes' builds please open an issue [here](<https://github.com/yt-dlp/ejs/issues/new>).